Rolling Hills Estates, California

 Rolling Hills Estates is a city in Los Angeles County, California, United States.
 On the northern side of the Palos Verdes Peninsula, facing Torrance, Rolling Hills Estates is mostly residential.
 Incorporated in 1957, Rolling Hills Estates has many horse paths.
-The population was 8,067 at the 2010 census, up from 7,676 at the 2000 census.
-In 2018, the population rose to 8,141.
+The population was 8,280 at the 2020 census, up from 8,067 at the 2010 census.

 History

 Rolling Hills Estates was historically part of Rancho San Pedro.
 The area eventually became known as Rancho El Elastico prior to incorporating as Rolling Hills Estates.
 It was Los Angeles County's 60th municipality, incorporated on September 18, 1957.

 Geography

 Rolling Hills Estates is located on the Palos Verdes Peninsula.

-According to the United States Census Bureau, the city has a total area of 9.358 km2, 0.094 km2 of it (1.22%) is water.
+According to the United States Census Bureau, the city has a total area of 9.358 km2, 0.094 km2 of it (1.00%) is water.

+Peartree Lane Landslide

+Rollings Hills Estates is located on the northern side of the Palos Verdes Peninsula, an area that has a history of documented landslides.
+On July 8, 2023, the Peartree Lane Landslide destroyed several homes in Rolling Hills Estates.

+This landslide may have started in 2022.

 Demographics

+Rolling Hills Estates first appeared as a city in the 1960 U.S. census as part of the Palos Verdes census county division.